 Hey I'm James, I've been producing for around 12 years (7 years professionally), and I will work very hard to bring out all the hit-potential in your song... that's my specialty!
 I've mixed and mastered around 6000 songs, so I've got a wealth of experience to draw on -- no matter what your project needs, I can deliver!

 I work between my home studio in Maida Vale, London, and Peak Studios in Bradford (one of the top pro studios in north England).
 Clients can attend either location if desired.

 I’ve mixed literally thousands of songs (I’d guess around 7000-8000 as I started in a corporate gig mixing 3-5 songs a day for years).
 If you want a TRULY commercial standard mix, very few can work as fast as me, and hence I can afford to charge significantly less than others that can match me on quality.
-Check the examples (with good headphones to hear the detail and polish).
+Check the examples (noting these are over 1 year old, with many more in the release queue!)

 I've been professionally mastering since 2015 (after many years of practice until I could match the guys charging 3 times my rate).
 In the last year I’ve mastered records by some of the biggest upcoming UK bands, including Marsicans and Allusondrugs.